Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-On average, applications examined by WU, QING YUAN receive 1.32 office actions before reaching final disposition.
-This places the examiner in the 26% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by WU, QING YUAN receive 1.36 office actions before reaching final disposition.
+This places the examiner in the 20% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 The median time to disposition (half-life) for applications examined by WU, QING YUAN is 29 months.
-This places the examiner in the 45% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+This places the examiner in the 63% percentile for prosecution speed.
+Prosecution timelines are slightly faster than average with this examiner.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: